Health & Wellbeing

 The health and wellbeing of both students and staff is of prime importance at Claremont School.

-Jacqui Messenger is Claremont School's Health & Wellbeing Lead.
-She is a Specialist Community Public Health Nurse specialising in School Nursing.
+Emilie Harris is Claremont School's Health & Wellbeing Lead.
 The Health & Wellbeing Lead is part of the strategic leadership team, as well as being a Deputy Designated Safeguarding Lead and one of the schools’ First Aiders.

-The health care of our students at Claremont is coordinated by the school’s Health and Wellbeing Lead, supported by two School Health Care Assistants.
+The health care of our students at Claremont is coordinated by the school’s Health and Wellbeing Lead, supported by School Health Care Assistants.
 The Health and Wellbeing Lead works with school staff, parents, carers and other health care professionals to try and ensure all our students health needs are met while they are in school.

 The Health and Wellbeing Lead will ensure that that an appropriate School Health Care Plan has been written in conjunction with parents and other professionals.
 The class team will follow this plan to ensure all students health needs are met while they are in school.
 If the student is known to the Lifetime Service it is usually appropriate to follow this plan while in school.
 We aim to update School Health Care Plans each year but these will need to be changed more frequently if health needs change.